XWangLabTHU/cfDNApipe/README.md

 ### Section 9.1: Sequencing Coverage for Analyzing Muattion in cfDNA WGS Data

 The performance of SNV detection is largely influenced by the sequencing coverage in cfDNA WGS data.
 In general, lower sequencing coverage will lead to a higher undetected rate.
 [Chen, *et al.*](https://www.nature.com/articles/s41598-020-60559-5) compared Strelka2 and Mutect2 (GATK tool, cfDNApipe adopted method) and found that Mutect2 performed better when the mutation frequency was lower than 10%.
-[Previous work](https://www.nature.com/articles/s41598-020-63102-8) has proved that both germline and somatic mutations can be detected using the GATK tool at 10X or 30X sequencing coverage in cfDNA.
+[Mauger, *et al.*](https://www.nature.com/articles/s41598-020-63102-8) has proved that both germline and somatic mutations can be detected using the GATK tool at 10X or 30X sequencing coverage in cfDNA.
 We selected 5 deep sequenced sample (IC15, Lung cancer, 29.77X; IC17, Liver cancer, 42.08X; IC20, Lung cancer, 23.38X; IC35, Breast cancer, 18.22X; IC37, Colorectal cancer, 38.22X) from [Snyder, *et al.*](https://www.sciencedirect.com/science/article/pii/S009286741501569X), and performed a down-sampling simulation in chr20.
-As the [previous studies](https://www.nature.com/articles/s41598-018-38346-0) did, we evaluated concordance of somatic mutations and gene-level CNVs between the down-sampled data and the WGS data using all the sequence reads.
+As [Kishikawa, *et al.*](https://www.nature.com/articles/s41598-018-38346-0) did, we evaluated concordance of somatic mutations and gene-level CNVs between the down-sampled data and the WGS data using all the sequence reads.
 Here, we take IC17 as an example and all the simulation code can be found [here](https://github.com/XWangLabTHU/cfDNApipe/tree/master/demo/functional_test).

 First, down-sampling IC17 using samtools.